internago-ab/site/content/country/uk.md

 <div>

-In order to register in the UK as an overseas company, registration is done at the so called Companies House, but this is only if you intend to have a base in the UK.
-The UK office of an foreign company, can either be established as a branch or as a subsidiary.
+<strong>In order to register in the UK as an overseas company, registration is done at the so called Companies House, but this is only if you intend to have a base in the UK. </strong><br></br>The UK office of an foreign company, can either be established as a branch or as a subsidiary.
 <br><br>
 Once you employ a person in the UK, you’re obliged to provide an employer’s liability insurance, and companies who don’t will be fined on a continuous daily basis.
 Additionally, if the employee needs a work permit to work in the UK, a so called Employer Sponsorship Licence will be needed.
 Employers must also register with HM Revenue and Customs before the first payday.
 This process usually takes up to five days.
 This will yield your employer Pay As You Earn (PAYE) number which is your main reference with regards to tax payments in the UK.